-At any one moment, well over a dozen or even more musicals are running on London stages, mainly in the West End.
+At any one moment, well over forty musicals are running on London stages, mainly in the West End.
 Even if your interests as a songwriter do not lie in the direction of the musical stage, seeing a live performance of one of the top shows is an experience no songwriter should miss.

 TICKETS which gives details of shows in London, and information on how to book tickets

 Although it is not always easy to obtain tickets at very short notice for the best-selling musicals, agencies like Ticketmaster can often help when all fruit fails.

 For musicals, prices range from £20 to £80 per seat, but tickets for several of the shows (although not usually hits such as "Les Miserables" or "The Phantom"), can be obtained at half-price plus a small booking fee, on the day of the performance, from the Half-Price Ticket Office in Leicester Square.

 HALF-PRICE TICKET OFFICE

 This building is positioned in front of the red-bricked Radisson Hampshire Hotel (see picture at the top of this page).